 Isn’t it too early to be thinking about kittens?
 There’s still snow!

-While you may find new litters of kittens in the middle of the winter like the ones I recently trapped, a cat’s reproductive system responds to the length of the day, a biological response to keep them from reproducing during times when, seasonally, there isn’t enough food or the weather is inhospitable to kittens.
+While you may find new litters of kittens in the middle of the winter like the ones I’ve trapped in my own neighborhood, a cat’s reproductive system responds to the length of the day, a biological response to keep them from reproducing during times when, seasonally, there isn’t enough food or the weather is inhospitable to kittens.
 At spay/neuter clinics in January more than one female cat is often pregnant, but up to Valentine’s Day is the best time to “beat the heat”, not the weather, but a cat’s first heat cycle of the year.

 It starts with…Groundhog Day?
 Yes, February 2 isn’t “just” Groundhog Day and a holiday made by humans to break up the middle of cold winter season.
 It’s actually an occurrence in nature that humans have observed and found reason to celebrate long before people in Punxsutawney wanted to bring tourists to their little settlement in the woods of Western Pennsylvania.